Dan White

 If you do receive a negative review in whatever form, do respond to it.
 It gives you a platform to explain the situation

-ISSUE 4: YOU'RE NOT ABLE OUTRANK THOSE AT THE TOP OF GOOGLE
+MISTAKE 4: TRYING TO OUTRANK THOSE AT THE TOP OF GOOGLE

 When we talk about ranking a website on Google what we mean by default is ranking a website in the 1st position on Google.
 After all, the top spot receives the most attention.